How to Write the Dartmouth Supplemental Essays 2024–2025

 If you’re full of nerdy qualities but finding this essay prompt challenging, consider asking a few friends or family members who know you well to describe what they think are aspects of your nerdy side.
 Oddly enough, “nerd’ is not usually a label we assign to ourselves, but one that others assign to us, sometimes in a critical manner.
 This essay prompt lets you reclaim this label in a positive light and express what nerdy activities, behaviors, or thought experiments you engage in—and how your nerdy side makes you you.

 This essay prompt puts a positive spin on the premise of being different and facing challenges.
 Try free-writing a response to this prompt before you compose a proper draft.
-What makes you stand out from the crowd, and how have those character traits, aspects of your identity, activities, or other qualities impacted the way you move through the world?
+What makes you stand out from the crowd, and how have those character traits, aspects of your identity, activities, or experiences impacted the way you move through the world?

 If you need help polishing up your Dartmouth College supplemental essays, check out our College Essay Review service.
 You can receive detailed feedback from Ivy League consultants in as little as 24 hours.